Fore, dad! McIlroy sends errant Masters shot off his father

 “I’ve pulled a muscle because I’ve tried to hit the ball a bit further,” the 63-year-old Woosnam said.
 “I’ve strained my right groin. … I did it the other day.
 I’ve been here over the weekend, just trying to hit it further.”

-Woosnam said he considered withdrawing after 11 holes Thursday, then finished regardless.
+Woosnam said he considered withdrawing after 11 holes Thursday, but managed to finish,

 STRAFACI’S PERSPECTIVE